bazel-contrib/rules_nodejs/docs/Built-ins.md

  depset of runtime dependency labels
 <h4 id="NodeRuntimeDepsInfo-pkgs">pkgs</h4>

- list of labels of packages that provide NpmPackageInfo
+ list of labels of packages that provide ExternalNpmPackageInfo